 The government has set up an evacuation area around a quake-stricken nuclear plant in the northeast with a 20-km (12-mile) radius.
 More than 70,000 people lived in a largely rural area within the 20 km zone.
 It is unclear how many of them have been evacuated, but most are believed to have left.

-Another 136,000 people were within a zone extending a further 10 km in which residents are recommended to stay indoors.
+Another 136,000 people were within a zone extending a further 10 km in which residents are recommended to leave or stay indoors.

 HOUSEHOLDS WITHOUT ELECTRICITY

 * A total of 168,586 households in the north were without electricity as of 0700 GMT on Saturday, Tohuku Electric Power Co said.

 HOUSEHOLDS WITHOUT WATER

 * At least 220,000 households in eight prefectures were without running water as of early on Saturday, the Health Ministry said.